JASMINE-Mission/jasmine_warpfield/README.md

 python setup.py install
 ```

 The module `jasmine_warpfield` will be installed in your system.
+A simple example is described below.

 ``` python
 from astropy.coordinates import SkyCoord, Angle